sjksndnfkwks/DataToolBox/README.md

 The final project of STA3005
 Author:
-Y2 Zhao Zhengyi from CUHKSZ
+Y2 Zhao Zhengyi from CUHKSZ,
-Y2 Jiao Shengkai from CUHKSZ
+Y2 Jiao Shengkai from CUHKSZ,
 Y2 Wan Sicheng from CUHKSZ